mvolkmann/blog/src/remix.md

 1. Enter `npx create-remix@latest`
 1. Enter "y" to proceed.
 1. Enter a project name.
-1. Press return for "Just the basics".
-1. Press return for "Remix App Server".
+1. Press return for "Initialize a new git repository?".
-1. Press return for "TypeScript".
+1. Press return for "Install dependencies with npm?".
-1. Enter "Y" to run `npm install`.
 1. `cd` to the new project directory.
 1. See the `README.md` file for instructions.
 1. Enter `npm run dev`